reactive-python/reactpy/docs/src/learn/editor-setup.md

 Ideally, you should format your code on every save.
 VS Code has settings for this!

-1. In VS Code, press `CTRL/CMD + SHIFT + P`.
+1. In VS Code, press ++ctrl+shift+p++
 2. Type "settings"
 3. Hit Enter
 4. In the search bar, type "format on save"
 5. Be sure the "format on save" option is ticked!

+!!! note

-> If your ESLint preset has formatting rules, they may conflict with Prettier.
+    If your ESLint preset has formatting rules, they may conflict with Prettier.
 We recommend disabling all formatting rules in your ESLint preset using [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) so that ESLint is _only_ used for catching logical mistakes.
 If you want to enforce that files are formatted before a pull request is merged, use [`prettier --check`](https://prettier.io/docs/en/cli.html#--check) for your continuous integration.